-NOTE: These buffers apply to intermittent and perennial streams only.
+NOTE: These buffers apply only to intermittent and perennial streams outside of the Ten Mile Creek Watershed within the 10 Mile Creek Master Plan Amendment planning areaonly.
 Plans located in Council-designated Special Protection Areas are subject to the guidelines specified in Chapter V. Plans located in the Patuxent River watershed will be subject to Primary Management Area guidelines (Chapter VII) in addition to the stream buffer widths above.
-Plans in the Ten Mile Creek Watershed within the 10 Mile Creek Master Plan Amendment Planning Area are subject to stream buffers as detailed in Chapter VIII.
+Plans in the Ten Mile Creek Watershed within the 10 Mile Creek Master Plan Amendment planning area are subject to stream buffers as detailed in Chapter VIII.